g1o112/g1o112/README.md

-# 👋 Hi!
-I'm Giovanna
+# 👋 Hello, I'm Giovanna Nassar
  Data Scientist | Machine Learning Student | São Paulo, Brazil

 Welcome to my profile!
 I'm passionate about data analysis and machine learning, currently focused on predictive modeling in healthcare as part of a scientific initiation, and data analysis using the Power BI tool.
 My goal is to constantly push the boundaries of technology in this field.

 ## 📚 Summary

-- 🌱 I’m currently learning more about Data Science, Machine Learning and Analytics
+-  I’m currently learning more about Data Science, Machine Learning and Analytics
-- 💬 Ask me about `Power BI and Python`
+-  Ask me about `Power BI and Python`
-- 📫 How to reach me: [Giovanna Nassar](https://www.linkedin.com/in/giovanna-nassar/) on Linkedin
+-  How to reach me: [Giovanna Nassar](https://www.linkedin.com/in/giovanna-nassar/) on Linkedin
-- 👾 Fun fact: I love designing websites on Figma
+-  Fun fact: I love designing websites on Figma

 ![Power Bi](https://img.shields.io/badge/power_bi-F2C811?style=for-the-badge&logo=powerbi&logoColor=black)
 ![Python](https://img.shields.io/badge/python-black?style=for-the-badge&logo=python&logoColor=ffdd54)